csaid/csaid.github.io/_posts/2016-02-28-an-animated-look-at-local-maxima.md

 The diagram above describes how an intermediate version of a product may be worse than more fully realized extremes.
 This idea is wrapped up in concerns about *incrementalism*: If a product only explores small local changes, it may never find the much bigger change that could lead to larger reward.

 Sometimes people use the term “local maximum” to describe concerns about *short-termism*: By running short A/B tests, you might not realize that a change that initially seems bad may be good in the long run.
 This idea, which is distinct from concerns about incrementalism, can be described with a dynamic reward function animation.
-As before, the horizontal axis is product space, and each video frame represents a time step.
+As before, the horizontal axis is product space, each video frame represents a time step, and the vertical axis represents immediate, measurable reward.

 <div class="wrapper">
   <div class="inner" id="plot2"></div>